relliky/Tais_Home_Assistant_Config/python_templates/README.md

 23. Move derived room metadata helpers into their own module.
 24. Move default room time settings into their own module.
 25. Move default remote button and wall-switch entities into their own module.
+26. Move default mirror, TV, cover, and window entities into their own module.

 Recommended next steps: